bcgov/dt-moodle/README.md

 ### Backup Configuration

 The backup system is configured with:
-- Weekly automated backups (every Sunday at 2 AM)
+- Weekly automated backups (every Sunday at 1 AM)
-- Retention of the last 2 backups
+- Retention of the last 2 weeks of backups
 - 5Gi storage space allocated for backups
 - Pre-restore backup creation
 - Verification steps for both backup and restore operations
+- Automatic secret backup included in each backup

 ### Backup Directory Structure